 Brisket comes from the belly of the cow, so unlike silverside, it can be fatty — but that just adds flavour.
 Brisket is great for shredding as it literally pulls apart once cooked — like this slow cooked pulled beef brisket recipe, which tastes great in tacos, rich pastas, brisket bowls and more.

 5 top tips for slow cooking success

-To get the best result with your beef in the slow cooker, follow these tips for success:
+To get the best result with your beef in the slow cooker, follow these five tips for success:

 - Brown the beef first.
 If you’re not using a slow cooker, do this in the pot you’ll be cooking in (a cast-iron flameproof casserole dish with a tight-fitting lid is best) to ensure you retain all the juices and achieve maximum flavour.

 - When seasoning, add just a little at the start and then, if still required, adjust to your taste before serving.
 As slow cooking encourages the reduction of liquid, the flavours can become very concentrated.

 - Keep the lid on at all times.
 Slow cooking times require the building up of a consistent heat to cook meat and make it deliciously tender.
 The liquid should just tremble at the centre of the pot — not bubble vigorously.

 - For optimal results, you should make the dish the day before you plan to eat it to enhance the flavour and tenderness.